glynawe/awe/awe.md

 - external reference procedures must be written in C;
 - Awe source files can be run though the C preprocessor.

+Flaws:

+- The integer expressions in subarray designators are passed by value, but they should be passed by name.
+See section 7.3.2.3 of the Language Description.
+(However, a program that is affected by this would have to be quite unusal.)

-These differences should only affect the validity of programs that declare procedure formal parameters or rely on an exact representation of System/360 floating-point math.
+Aside for the above flaw, these differences should only affect the validity of programs that declare procedure formal parameters or rely on an exact representation of System/360 floating-point math.
 The differences exist for the sake of compatibility with Linux and GCC and backwards-compatibility with undocumented features of previous compilers.

 ▸ This documentation describes Awe's dialect in the form of edits to the ALGOL W Language Description in order to borrow its unambiguous